vlgutv22/f3-skeleton/README.md

 - run "cp -rpv vendor/maximebf/ public/vendor/" to get phpdebugbar working
 - Make sure tmp folder is writable by httpd user
 - Run "npm install" to get all the npm based dependencies installed
+- Run "grunt watch" during development (autocompiling js and css)
+- Run "grunt" before deployment to optimize images and other time consuming tasks not ran by "grunt watch"

 # Contributing